Switching time of spin-torque-driven magnetization in biaxial ferromagnets: Analytic switching time model and switching time distributions

 The switching time due to spin torque is defined as the time required for the macrospin energy to change from an initial value $g_{L_{i}}$ to its final value $g_{L_{f}}$.
-Analytic solutions of the switching time are obtained by approximating the elliptic integrals in Eq.~(\ref{avg}) as follows
+Analytic solutions of the switching time presented in this section rely on one or more of the following rational approximations~\citep{rationalApprox2012} for elliptic integrals of Eq.~(\ref{avg})---